A Security Framework for General Blockchain Layer 2 Protocols: Case Studies in L2 Protocols

-The security of the real Brick payment channel protocol can then be demonstrated by proving that the real protocol iUC realizes the ideal functionality.
+The security of the real Brick payment channel protocol can then be demonstrated by proving that the real protocol iUC-realizes the ideal functionality.
 This can be formally defined as follows: